6 WIP Mistakes Contractors Make and How to Avoid Them

 How to Avoid:

-Institutionalizing WIP reporting as a non-negotiable element of your project management protocol is the solution.
+Institutionalizing WIP reporting as a non-negotiable element of project management protocol is the solution.
 Leveraging construction accounting software can significantly streamline this process.
-It provides you with accurate and up-to-date reports at the click of a button.
+It provides businesses with accurate and up-to-date reports at the click of a button.

 4. Overlooking Overbilling and Underbilling